nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**: NUS SoC Student

-* has a need to manage a significant number of contacts (from NUS modules and co-curricular activities)
+* Has a need to manage a significant number of contacts (from NUS modules and co-curricular activities).
+* Has a need to manage a significant number of tasks (from NUS modules and co-curricular activities).
-* prefer desktop apps over other types (easy access to laptop for NUS/SoC modules)
+* Prefer desktop apps over other types (easy access to laptop for NUS/SoC modules).
-* can type fast (from SoC coding modules)
+* Can type fast (from coding in SoC coding modules).
-* prefers typing to mouse interactions (from SoC coding modules)
+* Prefers typing to mouse/touch interactions (from coding in SoC coding modules).
-* is reasonably comfortable using CLI apps (from SoC coding modules)
+* Is reasonably comfortable using CLI apps (familiarity from SoC coding modules).

 **Value proposition**:

-* manage contacts faster than a typical mouse/GUI driven app
+* Manage contacts and tasks faster than a typical mouse/GUI driven equivalent app.
-* organise and separate their school contacts from personal contacts
+* Organise and separate their school contacts from personal contacts.
+* Organise their tasks.
-* practice and train their typing speed
+* Practice and train their typing speed.
-* increase their familiarity with using CLI tools
+* Increase their familiarity with using CLI tools.

 ### User stories